sassoftware/viya4-orders-cli/README.md

    [SAS Viya Orders API](https://developer.sas.com/guides/sas-viya-orders.html), obtain them from the [SAS API Portal](https://apiportal.sas.com/get-started).

-1. Base64 encode the OAuth client ID and client secret that serve as your API credentials and define them in your configuration file as `clientCredentialsId` and `clientCredentialsSecret`, respectively.
-Or as an alternative, you can define them as environment variables.
+1. Record the `Key` and the `Secret` values that serve as your API credentials.
+1. Base64 encode each value.
    > **NOTE:** When base64 encoding the credentials, take care not to encode
    > end-of-line characters into the result. <br/> Here is an example of the
-   > correct way to encode from a Linux command prompt:<br/>
+   > correct way to encode from a Linux command prompt:<br/> >
    > `echo -n {secret} | base64 --encode`<br/><br/> Here is an example of the
    > _incorrect_ way to encode from a Linux command prompt (the encoded result
    > will include `\n`):<br/> `echo {secret} | base64 --encode`
+1. Add both credentials to your configuration file, or define them as environment variables:

+   - Assign the encoded value of `Key` to `clientCredentialsId` (if using environment variables, use `CLIENTCREDENTIALSID`).
+   - Assign the encoded value of `Secret` to `clientCredentialsSecret` (if using environment variables, use `CLIENTCREDENTIALSSECRET`).

 1. Select CLI options.
 You can then specify them on the command line, pass them in as environment variables, or include them in a configuration file.